 - Volatile Organic Compounds: Marijuana processing may emit volatile organic compounds.
 Use of solvents for extraction is one example.
 While it’s unlikely the volume emitted from marijuana processing would exceed the criteria for an air permit (10 tons per year of volatile organic compounds emissions), businesses should be aware of the requirements.

 - Burning: Processing waste is considered commercial waste, which may be prohibited from burning depending on location.
 Additionally, some materials are prohibited from outdoor burning including: plastic, solvents and wet garbage.
 Other materials may be burned under regulations administered by ODA, DEQ, cities, and counties.

-Marijuana-related solid waste, such as vegetative material and used plant growth soil must be composted, processed for recovery/ reuse, or disposed of at solid waste facilities permitted by DEQ.
-Contact DEQ for information about options available in your area.
+Marijuana-related solid waste, such as vegetative material and used plant growth soil must be composted, processed for recovery/reuse, or disposed of at solid waste facilities permitted by DEQ.
+Make sure to render the marijuana unfit for human or animal consumption before disposal.
+(See information below) Contact DEQ for information about disposal options available in your area.

-- Composting on-site: Facilities that compost more than 100 tons per year of feedstocks that include vegetative material or manures, or 20 tons per year of feedstocks that include meats, eggs, dairy, or animal parts must apply to DEQ for a composting facility permit, unless they meet certain exemptions.
+- Composting on-site: Facilities that compost more than 100 tons per year of materials such as vegetative material or manure, or 20 tons per year of material containing meats, eggs, dairy, or animal parts must apply to DEQ for a composting facility permit, unless they meet certain exemptions.

 Agricultural crop residues, including vegetative marijuana wastes, may be composted alone or with other organic materials.
 DEQ encourages potential composters to contact DEQ to determine if an application is necessary.

-Used growing soil media generally does not compost but is an excellent amendment to finished compost or can be used as a fertilizer on other crops.
+- Used mineral growing soil media generally does not compost but is an excellent amendment to finished compost or can be used as a fertilizer on other crops.